 There is also a Design Number List and an Introduction Year List.

-I hope that you will enjoy browsing through this unique ‘online encyclopedia’ of Cybis porcelain! 🙂
+I hope that you will enjoy browsing through, and utilizing, this online encyclopedia of Cybis porcelain! :-)